-14 Time Periods for Responding to Matters under the Code
+16 Time Periods for Responding to Matters under the Code

-The number of working days within which companies or complainants must respond to enquiries etc from the Authority, as referred to in the above procedures, is counted from the date of receipt of the notification in question.
+The number of working days within which companies or complainants must respond to enquiries, etc. from the Authority, as referred to in the above procedures, is counted from the date of receipt of the notification in question.

-An extension in time to respond to such notifications may be granted at the discretion of the Director.
+An extension of time to respond to such notifications may be granted at the discretion of the Chief Executive.

-15 Withdrawal of Complaints and Notices of Appeal
+17 Withdrawal of Complaints and Notices of Appeal

-- 15.1 A complaint may be withdrawn by a complainant with the consent of the respondent company up until such time as the respondent company's comments on the complaint have been received by the Authority, but not thereafter. - 15.2 Notice of appeal may be withdrawn by a complainant with the consent of the respondent company at any time but if notice is given by a complainant company after the papers relating to its appeal have been circulated to the Appeal Board, then the higher administrative charge will be payable. - 15.3 Notice of appeal may be withdrawn by a respondent company at any time but if notice is given after the papers relating to its appeal have been circulated to the Appeal Board, then the higher administrative charge will be payable.
+- 17.1 A complaint may be withdrawn by a complainant up until such time as the respondent company's response to the complaint has been received by the Authority, but not thereafter. - 17.2 Notice of appeal may be withdrawn by a complainant at any time but if notice is given by a complainant company after the papers relating to its appeal have been circulated to the Appeal Board, then the higher administrative charge will be payable. - 17.3 Notice of appeal may be withdrawn by a respondent company at any time but if notice is given after the papers relating to its appeal have been circulated to the Appeal Board, then the higher administrative charge will be payable.

-16 Code of Practice Levy and Charges
+18 Code of Practice Levy and Charges

-- 16.1 An annual Code of Practice levy is paid by members of the ABPI.
-The levy together with the administrative charges referred to in Paragraphs 7 and 10 above, the charges for audits carried out in accordance with Paragraphs 10.4, 11.3 and 12.2 above and the contributions to the cost of press advertisements referred to in Paragraph 13.7 above are determined by the ABPI Board subject to approval at a General Meeting of the ABPI by a simple majority of those present and voting. - 16.2 Administrative charges are payable only by pharmaceutical companies and companies are liable for such charges whether they are members of the ABPI or not.
+- 18.1 An annual Code of Practice levy is paid by members of the ABPI.
+The levy, the administrative charges referred to in Paragraphs 8 and 12, the charges for audits carried out in accordance with Paragraphs 12.4, 13.4 and 14.2 and the contributions to the cost of press advertisements referred to in Paragraph 15.7 are determined by the ABPI Board subject to approval at a General Meeting of the ABPI by a simple majority of those present and voting. - 18.2 Administrative charges are payable only by pharmaceutical companies and companies are liable for such charges whether they are members of the ABPI or not.